matrixorigin/matrixorigin.io/docs/MatrixOne/FAQs/deployment-faqs.md

 7. Check the *ssb-dbgen* directory, when the the *dbgen* file is generated, indicating that the compilation is successful.

-### **I built MatrixOne in the main branch initially, but encountered panic when switching to other versions for building**
+### **I built MatrixOne in the main branch initially but encountered panic when switching to other versions for building**

-If you use `make build` to compile and build MatrixOne with a specific code version, the directory for data files, mo-data, will be generated.
-Suppose you must switch to another version (i.e., `git checkout version-name`).
-In that case, you must clean up mo-data first (i.e., `rm -rf mo-data`) due to version incompatibility before building MatrixOne again.
-Here's an example of the code:
+The storage formats between MatrixOne version 0.7.0 and its earlier versions are not compatible with each other.
+This means that when executing `make build`, the system will automatically generate a data directory file named *mo-data* to store data.

+In the future, if you need to switch to another branch and re-execute `make build` to build MatrixOne, it may cause a panic situation to occur.
+In this case, you need first to clean the *mo-data* data directory (that is, execute the `rm -rf mo-data` command), and then rebuild MatrixOne.

+Reference code example:

 ```
 [root ~]# cd matrixone  // Go to the matrixone directory
 [root ~]# git branch // Check the current branch
-* main
+* 0.7.0
 [root ~]# make build // Build matrixone
 ...    // The build process code is omitted here.
-If you want to switch to another version, such as version 0.7.0,
+If you want to switch to another version, such as version 0.6.0,
-[root ~]# git checkout 0.7.0 // Switch to version 0.7.0
+[root ~]# git checkout 0.6.0 // Switch to version 0.6.0
 [root ~]# rm -rf mo-data // Clean up the data directory
 [root ~]# make build // Build matrixone again
 ...    // The build process code is omitted here